fvcalderan/CrappyConsole/README.md

 `print` (since Godot already uses this name), so I called it `printf` and then it would be a crime to call the input function `input`.

-Anyway, you have the source, so go already and call it `input`, you monster!
+Anyway, you have the source, so go ahead and call it `input`, you monster!

 Have fun c: